LearningDITA.com provides e-learning for individuals who want to explore DITA, the Darwin Information Typing Architecture.

 Do I get a certificate for completing a course?

-After you pass the final quiz in a course, select the Click here to continue button, and then select the Print your certificate button on the page confirming course completion.
+After you pass the final quiz in a course, select the Click here to continue button, and then select the Download Certificate button on the page confirming course completion.

-If you have already completed a course, you can get the certificate by visiting your Profile page, selecting the class you have completed, and selecting the Print your certificate button on the course page.
+If you have already completed a course, you can get the certificate by visiting your Profile page, scrolling down to the class you have completed, and selecting the certificate icon beside the course name.

 How was the content developed?